 This is the Coefficient Of Performance (CoP) measured over a heating season.
 The heating system can work with both radiators and underfloor heating.
 If you are using radiators, then these should be oversized by about 2.5 times, as they will be designed to run at around 45ºC instead of the usual 70-80ºC when connected to a fossil fuel boiler.
 Underfloor heating complements heat pumps very well, as they typically run at 40-45ºC.

 The Boiler Upgrade Scheme is a government-funded initiative to incentivise the installation of environmentally-friendly low-carbon alternatives to gas and oil boilers for central heating.
-All installations of ground-source heat pumps and air-source heat pumps installed on or after 1 April 2022 are eligible, although the applications process does not open until 23 May 2022.

 Generally a heat pump makes sense when displacing fossil fuels such as Oil, and LPG.
 When compared with gas financially, the running costs are very similar, for instance if you compare an efficient gas boiler with a modern Air Source heat pump.